Look to UC San Diego Health for expert stomach cancer care with a team of specialists who puts you at the center of everything they do.

 Nationally Ranked Cancer Care

 UC San Diego Health is repeatedly ranked among the nation's best in both cancer care, and gastroenterology and GI surgery by U.S. News & World Report.
 We are also the only National Cancer Institute (NCI)-designated Comprehensive Cancer Center in San Diego County.
 This is the highest possible rating for a U.S. cancer center, and it means you’ll receive the best possible care and support.
 Studies show patient outcomes are better at NCI-designated cancer centers.
+In addition, our specialists care for more patients with stomach and other gastrointestinal cancers than any other San Diego health care system.

 Risk Factors for Stomach Cancer